ChavGill/ChavGill/README.md

 - 👯 I’m looking to collaborate on **becoming a valued member to your organization.
 I am open to full time work.
 Also, any open source projects, especially entry-level. **

-- 👨‍💻 All of my projects are available at [Portfolio Website](https://www.chavisgilldev.com/)
+- 👨‍💻 Some of my projects are available at [Portfolio Website](https://www.chavisgilldev.com/)

 - 📫 How to reach me **chavistgill@gmail.com**